StephanieGonzalez25/StephanieGonzalez25.github.io/projects/bouncing-box/README.md

 For this program you will be given _**stencil code**_ found in the `index.html` file.
 This stencil will set up the program for you so that you can focus on the take aways of this project.

 ### TODOs
+# (Super Important)
 To complete the assignment, below you'll find numbered **TODO** lesson steps.
 Each TODO will take you one step closer to completing the project and often times you may be required to complete multiple TODOs to complete a feature of the program.

 Please follow the instructions closely.
 Sometimes we may only show you code examples to make a point, and there is no code required to be entered.
 These instructions will often be labeled with **FIND**.
 In the steps that do require inputing some code, you will be explicitly told to do so.
 These steps will be labeled with **CODE:**.
 When entering code make sure to read the instructions closely to see _where_ you are supposed to write your code.
 Occasionally you will receive hints for the coding steps.
 These hints will be labeled with **HINTS:**.
+Finally **Save and Observe** sections give you explanations of what your code is doing.
+You should not actually do anything in these sections; just try to understand what is going on.

 # A note about jQuery
+# (Read if curious about how it all works)
 We are going to be using [jQuery](https://jquery.com) for this exercise.
 You can see that we've included it in our web page with the following HTML

     <script src="//cdnjs.cloudflare.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script>